-The Authenticated Encryption with Associated Data (AEAD) has a different format for Network Layer security and MAC generation.
-Network Layer security uses an 8 byte format that is shown in Figure 4.20.
-MAC generation uses a 16 byte format that is shown in Figure 4.21.
+The Authenticated Encryption with Associated Data (AEAD) has a different format of Additional Authentication Data (AAD) for Network Layer security and MAC generation.
+Network Layer security uses an 8 B format that is shown in Figure 4.20.
+MAC generation uses a 16 B format that is shown in Figure 4.21.